-Here’s another basic preparation I often make: peanut butter!
-I make it at home for various reasons.
-First of all, I really like it and I use it to prepare various recipes.
-I’ve noticed that in Italy it costs a lot, so being able to make just a small amount when needed is definitely a great saving for my readers.
-Another important reason is that I believe that many packaged products are really full of other unnecessary ingredients, apart from preservatives, a lot of sugar is often added.
-Obviously, if you find 100% peanut butter, that’s one thing, but it generally costs more, so it’s better to make it at home!
+Here’s another basic preparation that I often make: peanut butter!
+I make it at home for several reasons.
+First of all, I really like it, and I use it to prepare various recipes.
+In Italy, I’ve noticed that it costs a lot, so being able to make just a small amount when needed is certainly a great saving for my readers.
+Another important reason is that I believe these types of packaged products are really full of other ingredients that can be avoided, besides preservatives, a lot of sugar is often added.
+Obviously, if you find the 100% peanuts one, it’s different, but generally, it costs more, so it’s better to make it at home!

-Another reason I use peanut butter almost every day is that peanuts are a good source of protein, about 25 g per 100 g of product, they contain Omega 3 and antioxidants, so adding a bit during the day certainly contributes to the intake of important nutrients, especially if following a vegan diet.
-Additionally, by making it at home, you can control the amount of added fats and sugars necessary to properly blend the peanuts even without a powerful food processor.
-After a couple of tries, I decided this combination of ingredients gives me a delicious, natural, easy-to-make peanut butter with few Weight Watchers ProPoints.
-Here’s how I prepare it…
+Another reason I use peanut butter almost every day is that peanuts are a good source of protein, about 25 g per 100 g, containing Omega 3 and antioxidants, so adding a little throughout the day certainly contributes to the intake of important nutrients, especially if following a vegan diet.
+Also, by preparing it at home, you have control over the amount of added fats and sugars needed to blend the peanuts well, even without a powerful food processor.
+So after a couple of tests, I decided this combination of ingredients provides me with a delicious, natural, easy-to-make peanut butter with few Weight Watchers Propoints.
+Here’s how I make it…

 You can find some recipes with peanut butter here: